WillCode2501/CSCI-272-Fall25/Week 5/ReadMe.md

 typedef double DB; // DB is an alias of double

 typedef int ROY; // Roy is an alias of int

+Course.h, Student.h, and Transcript.cpp is an assignment for creating student transcript